Astros vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Corbin Carroll, Kyle Tucker and others in the Arizona Diamondbacks-Houston Astros matchup at Chase Field on Friday at 9:40 PM ET.
+Player prop bet options for Kyle Tucker, Corbin Carroll and others are available when the Houston Astros visit the Arizona Diamondbacks at Chase Field on Saturday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!